Cost of Living in Boulder, CO [2025]

 FAQs: Cost of Living in Boulder

-A one-bedroom apartment is the cheapest rent you can get in Boulder, with the median rent sitting at $1,524.
-The average rent for a two bedroom apartment in Boulder is higher at $1,943.
+A one-bedroom apartment is the cheapest rent you will find in Boulder, with the median rent sitting at $1,530.
+The median rent for a two-bedroom apartment in Boulder raises your rent to $1,909 a month.

 Boulder is 27.5 miles away from Denver.
 It takes 34 minutes to get to Denver from Boulder by car, 3 hours by bike, and 10 hours by foot.